scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

 VTK/PyVista doesn't use plot "types".
 Instead, you add meshes to a plotter and can subsequently control the presentation.
 By default, `plotter.show()` opens an interactive window.
 You can instead generate static output.
 In a notebook, you can generate static output with `jupyter_backend='static'`, in a Python session with `interactive=False`.

-GeoVista can also produce more familiar 2D plots (described in a later section ...)

 <!-- #region -->
 ### Additional features